User Preference Learning Based Edge Caching for Fog Radio Access Network: The Proposed User Preference Learning Based Edge Caching Policy

 \subsection{Online Content Popularity Prediction}

 In this subsection, we propose an online content popularity prediction algorithm based on the content features and user preferences.
-During the $t$th time period, for each requesting user $u \in {\cal U}_t$, the requested content can be classified into a favorite category or an unfavorite one for this user based on its user preference.
-Generally, a user prefers to request contents of its favorite category.
+During the $t$th time period, for each requesting user $u \in {\cal U}_t$, the requested content can be classified into a {preferred} category or an {unpreferred} one for this user based on its user preference.
+Generally, a user prefers to request contents of its {preferred} category.
 The problem of whether a user will request a certain content can be converted into a simple two-category one.
-We use the sigmoid function to approximate the correspondence between the feature vector and the category label of the requested content \cite{sigmoid}, and construct a logical regression model to approximate the user preference model.
+We use the sigmoid function to approximate the correspondence between the feature vector and the category label of the requested content \cite{sigmoid}, and construct a logistic regression model to approximate the user preference model.
 For the arriving request $re{q_{t,d}}$, it is characterized by the feature vector ${\boldsymbol{x}}\left( d \right)$.
-Let $y(d) $ denote the corresponding category label with $y(d)=1$ if the requested content is the favorite category of the user and $y(d)=0$ otherwise.
+Let $y(d) $ denote the corresponding category label with $y(d)=1$ if the requested content is the {preferred} category of the user and $y(d)=0$ otherwise.
 Let ${ p_{t,u,d}}$ denote the possibility that the user $u \in {\cal U}_t$ requests the content ${f\left( d \right)}$ at the requesting time $t(d)$ during the $t$th time period.
-Specifically, we assume that a user will not have a second request to the same content.
+Specifically, we assume that a user will not have a second request to the same content\footnote{Note that the above assumption is for all the contents and has a fair impact on the content popularity.
+By using this assumption, neither the {popular} contents can become unpopular ones nor the unpopular contents can become the {popular} ones.
+Furthermore, in some ways, the content which a user has requested repeatedly can be obtained directly from this user's own cache and does not need to be obtained repeatedly from the corresponding F-APs. }.
 If the user $u $ has already requested ${f\left( d \right)}$ previously, then ${\widehat p_{t,u,d}} = 0$.
 Otherwise, ${ p_{t,u,d}}$ can be predicted based on the following user preference model